IanTaiAhn/react_games/README.md

 Hey we made some great progess with the login screen checking credentials!
 So now I have to pass in an array instead, and go through all of databases usernames, and passwords to find if the user is a valid user.
 Nice!

+Python is killer.
+Haha it's rough trying to get these modules organized.
+I will figure it out though.